nmfad/X-chromosome-analysis/README.md

 	14. Gene

 (4) Preferential scoring of P-value for analysis of X-skew - In this step, we preferentially select p-values generated in step 3.
-If a p-value is available at the position, gene and global model, we select the pvalue assigned using the position specific model towards X-skew calculations.
+For a given position, if a p-value is available for the position, gene and global model, we select the pvalue assigned using the position specific model towards X-skew calculation.
 If a p-value is available using gene and global model, we select the p-value assigned using the gene model towards X-ksew calculation.
 Finally if neither the position or gene specific model associated p-value is available, the p-value generated using the global model is used towards x-skew calculation.
 This step is achieved using the script